-deep water: deeper than the safety contour (colour token DEPDW) acop maton. shallow water shallower than the safety contour (colour token DEPVS) Shallow watch. intertidal area: area avpaged at low water (aplaur taken DEBIT) intentiual alea. area exposed at low water (colour token DEFTT).
+deep water: deeper than the safety contour (colour token DEPDW), shallow water: shallower than the safety contour (colour token DEPVS), intertidal area: area exposed at low water (colour token DEPIT).

 These are the only three depth shades that can be clearly distinguished on the night display, and they can only be distinguished by contrast, when seen on the display together.
 If, at night, the entire display consists of shallow water, the mariner will not be able to recognise this dangerous situation.
 Therefore, a "depth less than safety contour" pattern is provided to reinforce the depth shade.
 It is optional for the manufacturer to provide this feature, but its inclusion is strongly recommended as a safety feature.